railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_packing.rst

 You could define two packages for the product ``Bottle of beer`` : ``PCE`` and ``case`` .
 But this representation does not let you manage the stock and price of empty cases.
-So you might instead prefer a Bill of Materials for the sale, defining and using three different products:
+So you might instead prefer a Bill of Materials, defining and using three different products:

 * the empty case for the beer,